Ry-C123/Ry-C123.github.io/MDS/AmazonRev.md

 ## The Patent Sentinel

-In a similar vein to the amazon web-scraper, the patent sentinal screens the [IP Office](https://www.ipo.gov.uk/p-pj) for patentes that contain key words relevant to the industry
+In a similar vein to the amazon web-scraper, the patent sentinal screens the [IP Office](https://www.ipo.gov.uk/p-pj) for patentes that contain key words relevant to the industry or published by lead competitors.
+The scrape will flag any "high importance" patents in an email and also writes all of the patents (published or otherwise) and their information to an excel sheet.
+(I personally did not want to use excel, but it was my teams medium of choice... democracy.)
+Graphs are automatically generated detailing opponent patent history and anticipated future submission frequency.

+[image here]

+This was a useful way to communicate to execs how our IP capture efforts were going in comparison to competitors and also to demonstrate trends in patent areas.

 ## The Code